- Common Name(s):

 Prunus caroliniana, commonly called cherry laurel, is an evergreen tree or large shrub that is native to low woods, fields and thickets from southeastern North Carolina to Florida west to Arkansas, Louisiana and Texas.
 It is most often seen growing 15-20' tall but may rise in tree form to as much as 40' tall.

 The bark is smooth and gray to reddish brown with numerous lenticels.
-Some splits and fissures develope with age.
+Some splits and fissures develop with age.

 This plant is easy to transplant, can withstand heavy pruning and is moderately salt tolerant.